sunye23/UnSeg/README.md

 For medical image segmentation evaluation, our code is based on the **segmentation_models_pytorch** codebase.

 For object detection evaluation, please refer to [DINO](https://github.com/IDEA-Research/DINO).
 ## Citation
-**If you find UnSeg useful for your research and applications, please kindly cite using this BibTeX:**
+If you find UnSeg useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @inproceedings{sun2024unseg,
   title={UnSeg: One Universal Unlearnable Example Generator is Enough against All Image Segmentation},